MohamedRadwan-DevOps/devops-step-by-step/none-community/course-info-prerequisite.md

 For Registration:

-Contact financial manager Mrs. Nadia via WhatsApp by clicking on the [next] link (https://wa.me/201224073193) or sending a message to this number (00201224073193)
+Contact financial manager Mrs. Nadia via WhatsApp by click on the [next] link (https://wa.me/201224073193) or send a message to this number (00201224073193)

 Course prerequisites : Computer and programming fundamentals ,general knowledge of the software industry life cycle,and the logical and critical thinking skills are very important